pycom/pycom-documentation/content/tutorials/all/PoE.md

 WARNING: Before you use the PoE adapter for the first time, please make sure you read and follow the below instructions as failure to do so might damanage your devices!
 {{% /hint %}}

+The PoE power supply integrated in the PyEthernet module has no galvanic isolation.
+This means that in accordance with IEEE 802.3-2005 standard, you must <b>NOT</b> connect any other devices / cables / chargers if the GND connection is connected to mains earth!
+This is typically the case with PCs, Oscilloscopes, Logic Analysers, current consumption measurement devices etc.

+Incorrect usages of Power over Ethernet can lead to unrecoverable damage of not only the PyEthernet module but all hardware connected to it.

+A battery can be connected to the PyGate without issues.
+The battery can be charged via both USB-C and PoE power.

 <h3>Setup Options</h3>

 <table >